 “The next phase is processing what I’ve found.
 What happens is refinement, hypothesis-testing, looking for patterns, mapping, conversation and reflecting on ideas and images that are emerging.
 I generally do my best synthesis while asleep.
 I plant an idea or just have concepts floating around in my head; overnight the boys in the back room come up with a new way of looking at things.
 Among the streams that feed this phase of sense-making are.”

 “Eventually, I turn from pulling ideas into pushing them out.
 I share my take on things in conversations, both in person and in social networks.
 I post definitive thoughts to my learn stream.
 That generates feedback that enables me to improve things.
 It’s a virtuous circle.

 For me, this cycle of pull-reflect-push is my contribution to the knowledge commons that is the Web.
 I believe in karma.
 I give to the Web and the Web gives back.
 I always receive more than I give.
 In an organization, I think this process of seeking out and sharing meaning is a responsibility of enlightened social citizenship…” — Jay Cross in ‘Making Sense of the World’.

 “In a world brimming with information, knowledge is no longer power.
 Discernment and judgement come to the fore.
 We must choose wisely.”

-🌌 Why & how do you grow your own professional network?
+🌌 So why & how do you grow your own professional network?

 “Do you have a Personal Learning Network or PLN?
 In “Are we in an age of collective learning?”, Rotana Ty asks, “Are you curating smart networks?”
 Gideon Rosenblatt: The way we curate our connections shapes our networks in ways that affect their health and effectiveness.“

-In this blog post, that it is about getting perspectives, insights, and engaging in online meaningful conversations and connected knowledge networks.
-My approach for doing so in Connection Age as put in this post:
+This blog post discusses getting perspectives, insights and engaging in online meaningful conversations and connected knowledge networks.

 🌌 Are you using Twitter strategically for professional networking?